- wear a face covering

 Each venue and business will need to decide what specific actions should be taken to operate safely, depending on its nature and size, as well as the particular activities that are being carried out.
 Each setting is different, and each performance may also require separate considerations (for example, the difference between a standing audience and a seated audience).
 As the situation continues to change, so the level of risk associated with certain activities might change and regular reviews of processes will help ensure they remain robust.
 Risk assessments remain key to protecting staff and the public from harm.

-The Scottish Government’s guidance on safer workplaces and businesses sets out comprehensive advice on how precautionary measures and other safety measures can be implemented.
+Our guidance on safer workplaces and businesses sets out comprehensive advice on how precautionary measures and other safety measures can be implemented.